Royal Rumble (2000): WWF Championship

 The main feud going into the event was between Triple H and Mick Foley.
 At Armageddon the previous month, Stephanie McMahon turned on her father Vince during his match with Triple H, with whom he had been feuding and who (in storyline) had married Stephanie against her will in a drive-through wedding.
 Vince and his son, Shane McMahon, left the company the next night out of anger.
 This left Stephanie, who began referring to herself as Stephanie McMahon-Helmsley, in control and she and her husband formed the McMahon-Helmsley Era with Road Dogg, Billy Gunn, and X-Pac, where they set out to make life miserable for all of their enemies in the WWF.

 Two of the biggest targets of the group were The Rock 'N' Sock Connection, the team of Mankind (Foley) and The Rock.
-Mankind was one of the most vocal of the objectors to what Triple H and Stephanie were doing, and in the December 27, 1999 episode of Raw is War, Triple H decided that the company was “not big enough” for the three of them and forced Mankind and Rock to face each other in a Pink Slip on a Pole match later that evening.
-Rock won the match, which meant that Mankind was fired from the company.
+Mankind was one of the most vocal of the objectors to what Triple H and Stephanie were doing, and in the December 27, 1999, episode of Raw is War, Triple H decided that the company was “not big enough” for the three of them and forced Mankind and The Rock to face each other in a Pink Slip on a Pole match later that evening.
+The Rock won the match, which meant that Mankind was fired from the company.
 Triple H then began featuring a Mankind impersonator (Dennis Knight) in an attempt to mock him; Foley would eventually confront and beat up the impostor on SmackDown! on January 6, 2000.

 On the January 10 episode of Raw is War, The Rock brought every superstar to the ring, demanding that Foley be reinstated or the entire roster would walk out.
 Triple H, who had defeated The Big Show to regain the WWF Championship the week before, acquiesced and reinstated Foley, who promptly requested a Street Fight for the WWF Championship at Royal Rumble.
 Foley and Triple H fought in a four-on-four tag team match later that night.
 Triple H pinned Foley after using the ring bell, and delivering two Pedigrees.
 After the match, Foley took off his mask and attacked Triple H.

 On the January 13 episode of SmackDown!, Triple H called out Foley again only to have the Mankind impersonator come out instead.
 When Foley did come out moments later, he revealed to Triple H that he had been thinking about what Mankind was and declared that “Mankind” was not ready to face him for the title at the Royal Rumble.
 Instead, he said the fans deserved a substitute; he then took off his mask and shirt and tie to reveal a black “Wanted Dead” shirt underneath and revealed to Triple H that, instead of taking on Mankind, he would be facing instead the much more brutal and violent Cactus Jack.